Respect/Test/README.md

 ```

-We can do exactly the same with only the class name.
+We can do exactly the same with only the class name, what did I tell you.

 ```php